tino-q/argtrek/rsvp-sheet-columns.md

 - **"PASSWORD"** - Unique password for each traveler (distributed via email for security)
 - **"PACK PRICE"** - Total price for selected flights and accommodations (numeric value without currency symbol)

+### Pricing Columns

+- **"PRIVATE ROOM UPGRADE"** - Private room upgrade price for this customer (numeric value in USD, only relevant for solo travelers)

 ### Boolean Itinerary Columns (1 = included, 0/empty = not included)

 #### Accommodations